Furman grad transfer Tre Clark has committed to Rice basketball. The veteran guard will bring experience to the Owls’ young roster.

 Like everything else these days, Clark’s recruitment was done virtually.
 Despite the challenges, Clark felt like he couldn’t pass up the opportunity to play at Rice.
 “It checks every box a student athlete like myself is looking for,” he said, continuing to say he believed Pera’s squad was on the verge of a breakout season that he wanted to be a part of.

 Clark is going to bring energy off the bench on both sides of the court.
 He also knows how to win.
 The Paladins won 50 games in the past two seasons, a feat Rice has yet to achieve in program history.
-If he can bring just a little bit of that winning edge to the Owls the move to Houston will have paid off handsomely.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+If he can bring just a little bit of that winning edge to the Owls the move to Houston will have paid off handsomely.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.